 Phthalates, a type of chemical used in food packaging and production materials, can leach into food and drinks and cause serious harm to human health.
 For years, the FDA has illegally ignored Earthjustice’s petition to ban these chemicals.
 In 2021, we sued to force the FDA to decide on banning phthalates.
-Recently, it declined to do so, so we need your help in telling the FDA to get these hormone-disrupting chemicals out of our food.
+Last year it declined to do so, so we need your help in telling the FDA to get these hormone-disrupting chemicals out of our food.

 This case is part of Earthjustice’s broader fight to remove toxic, dangerous products from our daily lives.